severin-lemaignan/projet-cnrs/project.rst

 of the system as a function of the knowledge added to it, and finally, the resulting *autonomy* of the system.

+Recent work from Zhang et al. :cite:`zhang2013evaluation` survey frameworks and metrics for performance evaluation of cognitive robots, but they underline that most of these benchmarks are focused on physical capabilities that do not necessarly require advanced knowledge representation and manipulation.
+They hence introduce their own metrics based on a (partially automatic) measurement of *Fitness to Ideal Model* (FIM) of a behaviour, correlated to the *Description Length* (DLen) of the command that triggered the behaviour.
+Their hypothesis is that the better the cognitive skills, the shorter the DLen for a constant FIM
+level: instead of "go to the counter, take the green glass, pour a beer into it, and bring it back to me", we could say "bring me a drink".
+This approach, combined with a rating of task difficulty, is interesting.
+It possibly allows for reasonable quantification of the capabilities of a robot to deal with underspecified tasks, which are notorious for requiring good cognitive capabilities to "fill the gaps".
+It however needs to be refined to take into account other aspects of cognition that are important for human-robot interaction.

-Cognitive performance can also be evaluated with the support of tools developed in cognitive psychology.
-Several standard tests (like False-Belief experiments :cite:`Leslie2000` or the Token test :cite:`DiSimoni1978`) have been used to assess the cognitive abilities of robots :cite:`Mavridis2006, Breazeal2006`.
+Here, assessement of cognitive performances can benefit from the support of tools developed in cognitive psychology.
+Several classical tests, like the False-Belief experiment :cite:`Leslie2000`, related to the Theory of Mind, or the Token test :cite:`DiSimoni1978`, have been used to assess the cognitive abilities of robots :cite:`Mavridis2006, Breazeal2006`.
+Much remains to be done, however, to draw a complete picture of the know-how in cognitive psychology when projected onto robots: what are the existing metrics, and how suitable and applicable to embodied artifical agents they are.

-In :cite:`lemaignan2013explicit`, I have proposed to explore how the frequency of interactions between the software modules of the robot and a central knowledge base could be used as a metric for the *cognitive load* of the robot.
+My hope is to research and build a solid, operational framework for the assessment of cognitive skills of robots, that would address both individual facets of cognition (performance for dealing with underspecified tasks, theory of mind, language tests, etc.) and *global measurements of the cognitive activity*.
+In :cite:`lemaignan2013explicit`, I propose a first idea to explore this last point.
+By plotting the frequency of interactions between the software modules of the robot and a central knowledge base during an hour-long experiment, I have build a diagram that could be interpreted as a metric for the *cognitive load* of the robot.

 Research roadmap: aiming at ambitious field experiment
 ------------------------------------------------------